Gentian Liqueur: How to Choose the Right One

 Introduction

-Between artisanal and industrial gentian , sweeter or more bitter , here is a complete guide to choosing your gentian liqueur — and (re)discovering a French specialty with a unique character.
+Between artisanal gentian, industrial, sweeter or more bitter, here's a complete guide to choosing your gentian liqueur â and (re)discovering a unique French specialty.

 What is gentian liqueur?